davars/sohop/README.md

 : An object, configures Github authentication.
 Members are defined below.

 **Github.ClientID** / **Github.ClientSecret**
 : You'll need to create an application to use the Github API for authentication.
-Read https://developer.github.com/guides/basics-of-authentication/ to get an overview for how this works.
+Read Github's [Basics of Authentication](https://developer.github.com/guides/basics-of-authentication/) to get an overview for how this works.

 **Github.OrgID**
 : ID of the org to allow access.
 Run `curl https://api.github.com/orgs/:org` to get the id.